ForModLabUHel/forClimate/README_mottiprebas.md

 3: data/tranCNRM.rcp45.rda 4: data/tranCNRM.rcp85.rda
 ```

+## Simulations with mottiprebas.py
+`mottiprebas.py` runs Motti workbench and PREABAS interchangeably and lets PREABAS to produce a set of coefficients
+for Motti to take the warming climate into account in simulations.
+PREBAS simulates forest stand growth
+with current climate and with a given climate scenario in short 5 year time intervals.
+The ratio or difference
+of the two runs gives coefficients that Motti will use to correct the stand growth under climate change.

 To run Motti-Prebas simulations type for example (or copy-paste from the icon):
 ```python
 	python mottiprebas.py -y 20 -i 5 -m MottiPrebasSimulations -d initmotti/prebasTest*.txt -s mottistand/Stand.txt -t mottimodeltree/ModelTrees.txt -c prebascoeff/PrebasCoefficient -r 2 -w 1 -e 2025 -f 2025